rust-lang/rust/doc/tutorial.md

 Named functions, like those we've seen so far, may not refer to local variables declared outside the function - they do not "close over their environment".
-For example you couldn't write the following:
+For example, you couldn't write the following:

 ~~~~ {.ignore}
 let foo = 10;